Many people switch to a warmer breakfast like oatmeal as the weather cools.

 Takeaways

 Oatmeal is a quick, inexpensive, and anti-inflammatory breakfast.
-You can learn more about adding oatmeal to smoothies.
+You can learn more about adding oatmeal to smoothies or simple meal-prep energy bites.
 There are so many ways to eat more oats than just a bowl of oatmeal.
+However, oatmeal is a great meal in your rotation.

 Oatmeal contains antioxidants that reduce inflammation.
 It is packed with soluble fiber that lowers blood sugar and cholesterol and boosts healthy gut bacteria.